 Once you’ve got a good indication of who your product or service is relevant to, a larger market segmentation exercise makes sense – it’ll help you prioritise your efforts and understand the true potential size of the market.

-Gathering wider market size intel:
+Gather wider market size intel

 To get the full picture, you’ll want to enhance your findings by gathering further facts and stats on your industry.
 Most industries have formal associations which compile and track industry size data.
 You can find out, for example, how much the industry is worth, how much is spent annually on specific product types and average retail prices.